Dabea/Rhyolite/README.md

 # Rhyolite
-This is a sample e-commers site
+This is a sample ecommerce site

 ## Changes
-Currently the router is trying to reslove promisies This function should be moved out of a Reslove this will make the pages change load first vs waiting for all the infomation to be sent.
+Currently the router is trying to resolve promises This function should be moved out of a Resolve this will make the pages change load first vs. waiting for all the information to be sent.

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular)